torrejonv/teranode/docs/stores/utxo.md

 4. **Redis**.

 5. **SQL**:
-    - SQL-based relational database implementations like PostgreSQL, SQLite, or SQLite in-memory variant.
+    - SQL-based relational database implementations.
+At this point, only PostgreSQL is implemented.

 Notice how some of the databases are in-memory, while others are persistent (and shared with other services).